-Pollak: What 'Charlemagne tha God' Revealed to Rush Limbaugh About 'White Privilege'
+Pollak: What 'Charlamagne tha God' Revealed to Rush Limbaugh About 'White Privilege'

 CHARLAMAGNE THA GOD: Huh?

-The pause lasted more than four seconds, as Charlemagne and his colleagues were caught by surprise.
+The pause lasted more than four seconds, as Charlamagne and his colleagues were caught by surprise.

 Of course there have been white victims: Tony Timpa, for example, died in the custody of Dallas police in 2016.
 But his death did not provoke riots or become a national cause — nor did anyone take it as evidence of the conduct of police in general.

-Charlemagne had not considered the problem from that angle.
+Charlamagne had not considered the problem from that angle.
 But what was even more revealing was that he was unwilling to discuss solutions to racism unless they involved Rush Limbaugh committing to ending “white privilege.”

-In other words, Charlemagne gave power over his life, over black America itself, to a white man.
+In other words, Charlamagne gave power over his life, over black America itself, to a white man.

 Many black leaders — including radical ones — recognized the folly of that approach.
 Malcolm X, for one, preached the importance of black self-reliance.
 So, too, did Steve Biko, the leader of South Africa’s Black Consciousness movement.
 (He, too, was killed in police custody in 1977, and is remembered and celebrated today by South Africans of all races.)